 GALILEOS/3-D Cone Beam X-Ray in Saint Paul, MN

 When we are placing dental implants, it’s important that we get it right the first time.
-Many factors affect whether an implant will be successful.
-One of those is the condition of the bone at the implant site.
-Another is the specific placement of the implant.
+Many factors affect whether or not an implant will be successful.
+One of those is the condition of the bone at the implant site; another is the specific placement of the implant.

 At the St. Paul dental office of Dr. Nick Schulte, we use are able to take incredibly detailed 3-D images using a system called GALILEOS.
 This gives us the information we need to determine whether your bone needs some extra support before it holds an implant and the exact perfect place for the restoration.

-As a patient at our practice, you’ll be able to take advantage of this type of cutting-edge technology for the most advanced dental care available.
+As a patient at our practice, you’ll be able to take advantage of this type of leading-edge technology for the most advanced dental care available.

 What Is a 3-D X-Ray?